lumeland/lume.land/docs/advanced/migrate-to-lume2.md

 ```

 [This is a simple script](https://gist.github.com/oscarotero/c6404f36530cf989ec1ba65b75d41e9c)
-to rename the files automatically.
+to rename your files automatically.
 To keep using `.page` as the subextension,
-you can edit the option `pageSubExtension` to the `module` and `json` plugins:
+you can edit the option `pageSubExtension` in the `module` and `json` plugins:

 ```js
 import lume from "lume/mod.ts";